 - Commit to them by presenting to the people of your choosing; friends, parents, coaches, favorite teachers, and other people who are important in your life.
 As part of the Sophomore Advisory Process at South Burlington High School, students create a presentation that identifies their academic strengths, weaknesses, and Core Values.

-- If your school doesn’t have a program like this, consider taking this idea to your favorite teacher or coach to see if there’s some way to help your classmates/teammates take ownership of their identity and decision-making.
-Share this website with them and encourage them to look into it.
+- If your school doesn’t have a program like this, commit to composing a written statement outlining your Core Values.
+Then take this idea to your favorite teacher or coach to see if there’s some way to help your classmates/teammates take ownership of their identity and decision-making.
+Share this website with them.

 Options for Teachers, Coaches, advisors and curriculum developers